 — “Saying” when you need to show, and…

 The “Plus” Part: Several Pages Of Notes

-For only $1.99 per page, you will also receive several pages of story notes and notes on proofreading issues.
+For only $1.99 per page (higher rates for rush work), you will also receive several pages of story notes and notes on proofreading issues.
 These notes will include:

 A brief overall view of the quality of your story.